 - Statute of Limitations.
 West Virginia’s statute of limitations on malpractice cases is two years from the incident or two years from when you realized there was an incident that harmed your child.
 The burden of proof falls on you to show you couldn’t have discovered it sooner.
-Even with the exception, you cannot file more than ten years from the incident.
+You cannot file more than ten years from the incident, even with the exception.

 - Filing and Notifying Defendants.
-Your lawyer can file the lawsuit for you, which means submitting a document that gives the details of your allegations of medical negligence and malpractice.
+Your lawyer can file the lawsuit for you, which means submitting a document that details your allegations of medical negligence and malpractice.
 Within 30 days of doing this, you must also notify all the defendants named in the filing.

 - Certificate of Merit.
 West Virginia also requires that you submit a certificate of merit with your filing.
 You must have a qualified medical expert review your case and sign this document indicating that negligence likely occurred.

 - Settlement Negotiations.
-Once you have cleared the above hurdles, your lawyer might recommend that you seek an out-of-court settlement.
-The defendants may possibly agree to negotiate, and your lawyer will try to get you a fair amount.
+Once you have cleared the above hurdles, your lawyer might recommend seeking an out-of-court settlement.
+The defendants may agree to negotiate, and your lawyer will try to get you a fair amount.
 You have the final decision to accept or reject offers.

 How Do I File a Discrimination Complaint or Lawsuit?

-West Virginia allows you to file a private lawsuit to try to resolve an incident of discrimination and to try to recover damages.
-However, in most cases, you will probably first go through a government agency.
-For housing and public accommodations issues, you will file a complaint with the West Virginia Human Rights Commission.
+West Virginia allows you to file a private lawsuit to resolve an incident of discrimination and try to recover damages.
+However, you will probably first go through a government agency in most cases.
+You will file a complaint with the West Virginia Human Rights Commission for housing and public accommodations issues.

 - You have 365 days to file an official complaint in person or over the phone.